steakandbake/ada/_posts/2020-07-29-How-To-Stake-Ada-Lite-Trezor-Model-T.md

 ---
 layout: post
 title: Staking with Trezor Model T
-description: Learn how to with adalite.io
+description: Learn how to delegate your stake with adalite.io
 image: pic08.jpg
 ---